Allen-B1/tl-2/spec.md

 Pointers and slices can be made optional by adding a `?` in front; `void` can convert to optional types.

-### Structs
+#### Structs
 Structs represent a contiguous memory location, laid out sequentially.
 Fields are laid out in memory in the order they are declared.
-The pointer to the struct is equal to the pointer to the first field.
+The pointer to a struct value is equal to the pointer to the its first field.

 ```rust
 type Color = struct {